pandysong/blog/content/post/vim_tips_quickfix.md

 use ":cfile %" or directly use ":cfile <to_your_file_path>" to open it in quickfix window.

-I also use it to make notes on the code, and use "gF" command to jump to the code or document.
+Without quick fix window, one could use "gF" command to jump to the code or document.